-The statewide weasel harvest continues to remain relatively stable, although generally at a lower level during the past decade within a range of 200 to 500 animals with some years below or above this level (Table 13).
-The majority of weasel taken over most years is in northwestern Montana's trapping district (TD) 1 (Fig. 39).
-The estimated 2011-12 statewide harvest of 342 animals was 6% below the 10-year average harvest, along with average pelt prices (Table 13).
-Despite the moderate harvest, average pelt prices offered for 2011-12 were higher than a decade ago.
+The statewide weasel harvest continues to remain relatively stable, although generally at a lower level during the past decade within a range of 200 to 500 animals with some years below this level (Table 13).
+The majority of weasels taken over most years is in northwestern Montana's trapping district (TD) 1 (Fig. 39).
+The estimated 2012-13 statewide harvest of 301 animals was right at the 10-year average harvest, along with average pelt prices (Table 13).
+Despite the moderate harvest, average pelt prices offered for 2012-13 were higher than a decade ago.

-Examining the trend in CPUE it appears harvest effort has generally increased over the past two years, indicating that more weasels are being taken per unit of effort (Fig.40).
-Population monitoring activities for weasel are based completely on harvest survey data, with CPUE considered to be an indicator of relative population trend, which could be considered stable to increasing.
+Examining the trend in CPUE it appears harvest effort has generally increased over the past several years, indicating that more weasels are being taken per unit of effort (Fig.40).
+Population monitoring activities for weasel are based completely on trapper harvest survey data, with CPUE considered to be an indicator of relative population trend, which could be considered stable, despite the decline in 2012-13.
 A comparison of CPUE for weasel with the other classified predator species is shown in Fig. 53.